unstoppabledomains/docs/src/domain-registry-essentials/resolving-domain-records.md

 Any domain management application must perform record format validation before submitting a transaction.
 However, there is no guarantee that all management applications will do it correctly.
 That is why records must be validated when the domain is resolved too.

-See [Records Reference](records-reference.md) for more information for the validator of each record.
+See [Records reference](records-reference.md) for more information for the validator of each record.

-## Configuring Ethereum Network connection
+## Configuring Ethereum network connection

-Domain Resolution Configuration at a low level requires 3 configuration parameters:
+Domain resolution configuration at a low level requires 3 configuration parameters:

 1. Ethereum JSON RPC provider
 2. Ethereum CHAIN ID